Wednesday, 11 July 2018

 We had to remind ourselves that the river was no longer the Allier, but the Loire.
 From the bridge it looked wide and shallow, with the bleached skeletons of trees from a former flood marooned on sandbars.

-The great square-topped cathedral did not seem to be very high above the river, but it required a stiff climb through the streets to get to it.
+The great square-towered cathedral did not seem to be very high above the river, but it required a stiff climb through the streets to get to it.
 Although it was not yet 8 o’clock, a tour group leader was explaining the finer points of ecclesiastical architecture to his glassy-eyed flock.

 We slipped past, descending to the Place Carnot, where the cafés were just opening.
 The pastries from the boulangerie were warm and delicious, as were the two rounds of coffee that we drank with them.